rodzanto/ml-workshop/machine-learning/computer-vision-end-to-end/README.md

 2. **AWS IoT Greengrass and computer vision model**

 Then you will install the AWS IoT Greengrass Core software to the Raspberry Pi.
-Next you will deploy a public TensorFlow computer vision component in your Raspberry Pi.
+Next you will deploy a public TensorFlow computer vision component in your Raspberry Pi.The model is a pre-trained Single Shot Detection (SSD) MobileNet 1.0.

 3. **Create a new AWS IoT Greengrass component**